How easy is it to get married in the Riviera Maya? Piece of cake!

-There are several different ways to tie the knot in Mexico.
-Let us count some of the ways…
+There are several ways to tie the knot in the Riviera Maya, Tulum, and Cancun, Mexico.
+Let us count the ways.

 Candles, lasso, (a Mexican tradition), handfasting, jump the broom, creating a time capsule, ropes, lace, crowning, are all traditional ways that make each wedding event unique and memorable.